gpbacay/PROJECT_H.A.R.A.Y.A/README.md

 ### Prerequisites

+Before getting started with HARAYA, ensure that you meet the following prerequisites:

+- **Internet**: Ensure that you are connected to the internet with a strong connection.

+- **Microphone**: Ensure that you have a microphone, preferably with noise cancelation, as HARAYA can only be activated or utilize through speech or voice commands.

+- **Camera**: Ensure that you also have a camera or a webcam on your computer for face recognition and computer vision capabilities of HARAYA.

-- Python: Ensure that you have Python installed on your system.
+- **Python**: Ensure that you have Python installed on your system.
 You can download the latest version of Python from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ### Installation